 Have a question about your neighborhood or block?
 Need help coordinating with SNIA or the Alderman?
 Your block captain can help!
 Each block can have a block captain through SNIA, and they can be very helpful.
 Get in touch with your block captain or get information on becoming one!

-Most of the Shaw Neighborhood is within Ward 8.
+Shaw Neighborhood is in Ward 6.
 The Alderman is able to assist with navigating city services and a lot of other things as well.
-Annie Rice is the Alderman for the 8th Ward.
-She can be contacted here.

 Elected Officials